 Cravings sneak up when we’re tired.
 Focus on the fatigue: Shut the door, close your eyes, re-energize.
 In fact, a good night’s sleep, will help banish those sugar cravings, in particular.
 A study published in 2017 in Sleep Medicine found that slightly sleep-deprived participants who got just 20 minutes of extra sleep ate an average of nearly 10 fewer grams of added sugars each day compared to those who didn’t make any changes to their sleep schedules.
 Aside from tiredness, here are the 8 other feelings you mistake for hunger.

 Get minty, fresh breath

-Brush your teeth; gargle with mouthwash.
-“When you have a fresh, clean mouth, you don’t want to mess it up,” says Molly Gee, RD, managing director of the Behavioral Medicine Research Center at Baylor College of Medicine in Houston.
+You could try brushing your teeth or gargling with mouthwash: “When you have a fresh, clean mouth, you don’t want to mess it up,” says Molly Gee, RD, managing director of the Behavioral Medicine Research Center at Baylor College of Medicine in Houston, Texas.
 Plus, most foods don’t taste great after using a minty toothpaste or mouthwash.

 Plan out your cravings

 Try to map out time in your day to either indulge in a craving or find a way to avoid it.
 If you can’t walk by your favorite pizzeria without buying a slice of cheese pizza, then find a new walking route.
 Or if you know you’ll be face-to-face with an irresistible birthday cake, allocate enough calories to fit it into your overall tally for the day without going overboard or feeling guilty.
 Next, read up on the 15 best foods for your belly.

 - Addictive Behaviors: “Playing Tetris Decreases Drug and Other Cravings in Real World Settings.”

 - Jackie Andrade, PhD, professor of psychology, University of Plymouth, Plymouth, UK.